 Prerequisite: PAS 603, Patient Care Skills III.
+Note: A fee is associated with this course.

 PAS 611 Biomedical Science

 This course is designed to lay a foundation for understanding of clinical medicine topics through discussion of basic principles in genetics, immunology and infectious disease, oncology, pharmacology, epidemiology, and laboratory and radiologic examinations utilized in medicine.
 Prerequisite: Admission to the PA program